Urgent Injunctions in Australia: When You Need the Court to Act Fast

 - Misuse of confidential information or trade secrets by a former employee or competitor

-- A director improperly disposing of company assets to the detriment of shareholders or creditors
+- A director improperly disposing of company assets to the detriment of shareholders or creditors (see our guide to urgent relief in shareholder disputes)

 - A party about to complete a transaction that would cause irreparable harm to your business (e.g. selling a contested asset to a third party)